Priyanshuu7/NGNIX/README.md

 This summary captures the essential steps and concepts for serving static content using Nginx, providing a clear guide for setting up and configuring a web server for static files.

+**Full Node.js Deployment: NGINX, SSL with Let's Encrypt**

+This video details deploying a full Node.js application using AWS and NGINX, including SSL setup with Let's Encrypt.
+Here's a breakdown of the steps:

+**1. AWS Account Setup:**

+*   Create a free AWS account.
+You'll need to provide credit card information, but AWS won't charge you unless you exceed free tier limits.

+**2. Launching an EC2 Instance:**

+*   Launch an EC2 instance (Elastic Compute Cloud - a virtual server).
+Select a region closest to your location (e.g., Mumbai) for lower latency.
+*   Choose an operating system (e.g., Ubuntu 22.04).
+*   Select an instance type (e.g., t2.medium - 2 CPUs, 4GB RAM).
+Larger instances are more expensive but offer better performance.
+*   Create a key pair for secure access to your instance.
+Keep this key pair safe; losing it means losing access to your instance.
+*   Configure security groups to allow HTTP and HTTPS traffic.
+*   Launch the instance.
+It takes some time to become fully operational.
+*   Associate a static Elastic IP address to your instance to maintain a consistent public IP address.

+**3. Accessing and Setting up the Instance:**

+*   Connect to your instance using SSH (Secure Shell) via your key pair.
+The method varies slightly depending on your operating system (Windows, macOS, Linux).

+**4. Node.js and Application Deployment:**

+*   Update the system packages.
+*   Install Node.js and npm (Node Package Manager).
+*   Clone your Node.js project.
+*   Install project dependencies using `npm install`.
+*   Use `pm2` (process manager) to run your application in the background.

+**5. NGINX Setup:**

+*   Install NGINX.
+*   Configure NGINX to proxy requests to your Node.js application (port 8000).

+**6. SSL Certificate with Let's Encrypt:**

+*   Obtain and install an SSL certificate using Certbot (Let's Encrypt client).       <chunk>483016d0-9db4-4c